AtlasAttack/KillerSudokuSolver/README.md

 # Killer Sudoku Solver
-A quick and dirty tool made to help solve Killer Sudoku puzzles.
+A quick and dirty tool made to help solve Killer Sudoku puzzles, written in C#.

+# Usage